2026 First-Half Best Buys | Top 10 Things We Bought as Newlyweds (Furniture, Appliances, Storage)

 I usually work as an engineer in Tokyo!

 Actually, I got married this year, and my wife and I started life together in a new home!
-(By the way, I wrote about my marriage-hunting journey in this article)
+(By the way, I wrote up my experience with the marriage-hunting service Hitooshi separately)

 This time I'm counting down the 10 best things we bought in the first half of 2026!